rstemmer/musicdb/README.md

 Some helpful hints:

-* For security reasons, MusicDB and MPD only accepts connections from localhost by default.
-Change the [:notebook: WebSocket address configuration](https://rstemmer.github.io/musicdb/build/html/basics/config.html#websocket) and MPD's `bind_to_address` configuration from `127.0.0.1` to `0.0.0.0` to access your music from anywhere.
+* For security reasons, MusicDB only accepts connections from localhost by default.
+Change the [:notebook: WebSocket address configuration](https://rstemmer.github.io/musicdb/build/html/basics/config.html#websocket) to access your music from anywhere.
 * Don't be to specific with the genre tags.
 Tag albums beforehand and songs only when they are currently playing.
 * Set mood-flags only for the current playing song.
 * Check the [:notebook: Configuration of Randy](https://rstemmer.github.io/musicdb/build/html/basics/config.html#randy) to make sure the random song selection can work with your music collection.
 When you have a small music collection, decrease the blacklist sizes.